How Much Does It Cost to Make Clothing

 Care labels provide the care instructions and country of origin which are mandatory by law.
 They can be made of dozens of materials.
 These days we don’t get as many orders for these labels, instead, we tend to print this information inside your garments.

 Woven labels can be made of hundreds of types of materials.
 They can be sewn inside or outside your garments.
-But it’s not mandatroy by law so it’s just a cost to you for branding.
+But it’s not mandatory by law so it’s just a cost to you for branding.

 Hang tags aren’t as popular as they used to be since most brands sell online and don’t need hanging tags.
 But for marketing conscious brands, these can be custom made from hundreds of material types and in countless shapes.
-But do you think

 Share to